District of Columbia State Alzheimer’s Plan Overview

 in hospice with a primary diagnosis of dementia

-increase of geriatricians in the District of Columbia needed to meet the demand in 2050
+number of geriatricians in the District of Columbia in 2021

 Resources to Drive Change in District of Columbia